Huegoxaga/notes/networking/README.md

   - a packet will have a internet layer header followed by a transport layer header, then the application layer data
   - a frame will have link layer header, internet layer header and transpoer layer header, the application data followed by link layer trailer
   - The application layer data is the core
+- From layer one to layer seven, they are:

+#### Physical Layer

+- present data as bit, all hardwares likes cables and wires are in the physical layer.
+  - This is where the actual data transmission happens
+  - Defines the physical and electrical specifications (as appropriate) for the transmission media
+    - Media type, connector type, signaling type
+    - Includes pin layouts, voltages, cable specifications, etc.
+  - Functions and services of the physical layer:
+    - Establishes/terminates a connection to the medium
+    - Participates in resolving contention/flow control
+    - Modulates the digital data (bits) into signals suitable for the transmission channe

+#### Data Link Layer

+- a functional and procedural means to transfer data as `frames` with MAC address in the data link header.
+It will also handle error checking for physical layer
+- A frame is a Layer 2 Protocol Data Unit (PDU)
+- Can Split into two sub-layers:
+  - Logical Link Control (LLC)
+    - Recognizes start/end of frames in the bitstream
+    - Delimits frames when transmitting
+    - Handles the Frame Check Sequence (FCS)
+    - Inserts the source/destination MAC addresses into frames
+    - It specifies:
+      - Preamble: 7-byte value, e.g. 10101010...
+      - Start of Frame Delimiter (SFD): 1-byte value, e.g. 10101011
+        - Immediately follows the preamble
+        - Signals the start of a new frame
+        - Start of frame immediately follows the SFD
+      - Frame Check Sequence
+        - Cyclic Redundancy Check (CRC-32) value
+        - Checksum used to detect whether any data was lost or altered during transit
+      - Inter-Frame Gap (IFG): 12 bytes (idle channel)
+  - Media Access Control (MAC) - Lower sublayer
+    - Manages control of access to the physical transmission medium
+    - Media Access Control(MAC) address is a unique physical address for each devices, it is hard-coded.
+    - MAC is a 12 digit hexadecimal value, there are two digit in one pair, consisted of 6 pairs.
+    - MAC address is a 12 X (Hexdecimal) 4 bit = 48 bit Number divided by : into 3 parts.
+    - All device port(network interface) have its own unique MAC address.
+    - Considered "burned in" at the factory
+      - Can be, but is not typically changed
+    - For virtual machine vNICs, they are selected from a pool, from the vendor’s OUI
+    - first 3 bytes stores the organizationally unique identifier (OUI), last 3 bytes are NIC specific
+      - Wireshark OUI Lookup Tool: https://www.wireshark.org/tools/oui-lookup.html
+      - OUI are registered through IEEE Registration Authority: https://regauth.standards.ieee.org/standards-ra-web/pub/view.html
+    - Broadcast MAC address: FF-FF-FF-FF-FF-FF (all ones)
+    - CSMA/CD for IEEE 802.3 Ethernet, Carrier Sense, Multiple Access (CSMA)
+      - To ensure one singal is being transferred at a time, with Collision Detection (CD)
+      - 32-bit jam signal sent when a collision is detected (101010...)
+      - Stations use an exponential back-off algorithm to pause and resend until successful
+      - Stations require 2tprop to capture the channel and ensure exclusive access
+        - otherwise it will be to late for the devices to realize the collision, becuase they are too far away from each other

+#### Network Layer

+- present data as `Packet` and add IP address in the packet header.
+It naviagtes and find the best path for data transmition if the destination address is not in the local subnet
+- Each packet in the conversation will have the same source and destination addresses, however they may not take the same path
+- Translates logical addresses into physical (MAC) addresses
+- Provides Quality-of-Service (QoS) markers to indicate traffic priority

+#### Transport Layer

+- present data as encapsulated `Segement` with header.
+It is responsible for end-to-end data transfer and connection establishment.
+It decides which data transmition protocol to use and add a port number and a random source port number to the IP address.

+#### Session Layer

+- Controls the establishing, managing, and ending of a session between two hosts
+- Provides full-duplex and half-duplex dialogue
+- Enhances a reliable transfer service
+- Provides checkpoints and synchronization for error recovery

+#### Presentation Layer

+- the layer generify data, it is where files are generated from session data.
+It formats and codes data to present a standard interface to the application layer
+- Examples of Presentation Layer functions:
+  - MIME encoding/decoding of content (e.g. base64, 7bit)
+  - Data compression/decompression (e.g. gzip, deflate)
+  - Data encryption/decryption (e.g. RSA, AES)
+  - Character set conversion (e.g. ASCII, UTF-8, UTF-16, ISO 8859-1

+#### Application Layer

+- the point of contact for network aware application

 ### TCP/IP model